KratosOmega/omega-portfolio/_posts/2017-01-25-Machine-Learning_Coursera_AndrewNg_Week_01.md

 <br>

 >
-- Hypothesis is a linear regression function (line) which fits the training data set as much as possible.
+- The hypothesis is a linear regression function (line) which fits the training data set as much as possible.
 So that we can use it to predict the output when input is given.
-- Our goal is to find the theta0 & theta1 that make cost function as small as possible.
+- Our goal is to find the combination of theta0 & theta1 that makes cost function as small as possible.

 <br>